- Difficulty Intermediate

 The Crater Rim Trail is located in the Whistler Interpretive Forest and loops around Loggers Lake passing several scenic views and through a beautiful forest.
 Loggers Lake is situated in an extinct volcano and the Crater Rim Trail passes around the upper ridges that surround the lake.

 The trail begins next to the wooden signboard next to the gravel road and across from a small parking area.
 If you are unable to get parked at this tiny parking lot, you can park back down the road near where you crossed the one-way bridge in a designated parking area, then walk up the Riverside Trail along the west side of the Cheakamus River.
-This adds additional distance and time to your hike but the Riverside Trail is scenic, passes a suspension bridge, and is a relatively walk.
+This adds additional distance and time to your hike but the Riverside Trail is scenic, passes a suspension bridge, and is a relatively easy walk.

 From the start of the trail, follow the rocky trail uphill towards Loggers Lake as it quickly gains elevation.
 Along the way, there are several views that look back down towards the valley.
 As the trail levels, watch for a small trail with a blue sign on the left marked Crater Rim Trail and go left, following this trail uphill.
 The sign says that the Crater Rim Trail is 6km but we found that to be a bit generous and that the trail was closer to 4.5km to complete the loop, returning to the small parking lot.